 The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
-In this species, the fruit is a capsule, hemispherical or bell-shaped to 6 mm long and 8 mm wide with the valves near rim level or protruding slightly.
+In this species, the fruit is a capsule, hemispherical or bell-shaped to 6 mm long and 8 mm wide with the valves near rim level or protruding slightly (exserted).

-Moderate to fast growing ornamental tree adaptable to most well drained soils.
+A moderate to fast growing ornamental tree adaptable to most well drained soils.
 Not overly common in cultivation but lends itself to large or open gardens located in cold areas on the tablelands.
 It can grow in sandy soils but will also tolerate heavier soils.
 Would do well in ridge-top and upper slope gardens in full sun.
 Not recommended for small residential gardens.
 The trunk can also exhibit interesting hues / shades through the year.
 This species is strongly frost-tolerant.

 When flowering, trees are sought out for honey production.